Renewable energy in the European Union: Renewable energy sources

+As a source of electric power in the EU, renewables overtook fossil fuels by 2020, and solar and wind together exceeded fossil fuels by 2025.

+The share of electricity coming from renewable sources continues to vary widely among European nations.
+A few countries generate more electricity from renewables than is consumed in total.

 Bioenergy

 Biomass

 Biomass is material from plants or animals such as wheat stalks, yard waste, corn cobs, manure, wood or sewage.
 In 2017, solid biomass was the main type of bioenergy in the EU, accounting for 70% of bioenergy production.
 In 2016, bioenergy was the leading source of renewable energy in the European Union, at 59.2% of gross energy consumption, most of which was used for heating and cooling (74.6%), followed by electricity generation (13.4%) and biofuels (12.0%).
 Biomass is burned both for heating and electrical generation, often in the form of pellet fuel.
 In many member States, wood was the single most important source of renewable energy, such as in Latvia (29%), Finland (24%), Sweden (20%), Lithuania (17%) and Denmark (15%).
 The European Union has established sustainability criteria for biomass to be counted towards renewable energy targets.
 The EU subsidises wood energy to incentivise its use over oil and natural gas, and consumes more wood pellets than any other world region.

 Wood pellets are sourced from grinded trees extracted from forests in Scandinavia, Eastern Europe, the Baltic states and the southeastern United States.
 Some of the forests belong to natural protected areas such as the ones located in northern Romania.
 Although in Europe wood is considered a zero-emissions fuel and a renewable energy, this has been considered controversial and scientists have urged policy-makers to stop treating wood as a green source of energy in order to reduce the cutting down of trees.